-In a vaccine discussion it's often proclaimed, "The science is settled!"
-Well, I'd like to point out what the experts say about this settled and indisputable research which fills the medical journals.
+"The science is settled!"
+Those words are often proclaimed in a vaccine discussion.
+Well, I'd like to point out what the experts say about this settled and indisputable science which fills the medical journals.

 Dr. Richard Horton is the Editor-in-Chief of the Lancet, which is one of the most prestigious medical journals in the world.
 He has stated that much of the published research filling the medical journals today is very poor in quality and even fraudulent.
 In an article he published within the Lancet, he is quoted as saying (emphasis mine):